Injured at a Beauty Salon? You Might Have a Legal Case!

 While every accident is different, some common situations that lead to injuries in beauty salons include:

-• Wet, Slippery FloorsSlips and falls happen all the time in beauty salons.
+• Wet, Slippery Floors โ€” Slips and falls happen all the time in beauty salons.
 Watch out for wet floors, electrical cords, and high chairs that could cause you to stumble.

-• Improper Training – Ensure your technician is qualified for the specific service you’re receiving.
-Haircuts, coloring, manicures, facials, massages – all require proper training and certification.
+• Improper Training โ€” Confirm that your technician is qualified for the specific service youโ€™re receiving.
+Providing haircuts, coloring, manicures, facials, and massages requires proper training and certification.

-• Skipped Patch Tests – Before chemical treatments (hair color, relaxers, peels), request a patch test on a small area to check for allergic reactions.
+• Skipped Patch Tests โ€” Before chemical treatments (hair color, relaxers, peels), request a patch test on a small area to check for allergic reactions.

-• Misused Chemicals – Expired, exposed, reused, or improperly mixed chemicals can be dangerous.
+• Misused Chemicals โ€” Expired, exposed, reused, or improperly mixed chemicals can be dangerous.
 Ask about product handling and expiration dates.

-• Ignored Procedures – Strict guidelines exist for every service, from dye application time to wax temperature.
-Ensure your technician follows them for your safety.
+• Ignored Procedures โ€” Strict guidelines exist for every service, from dye application time to wax temperature.
+Check that your technician follows them for your safety.

-• Unsanitary Tools – Unclean instruments can transmit serious infections.
+• Unsanitary Tools โ€” Unclean instruments can transmit serious infections.
 Look for proper sanitation of tools, basins, and treatment areas.

-• Faulty Equipment – Malfunctioning hair dryers, curling irons, tanning beds, chairs, or wax warmers pose electrical shock and burn risks.
+• Faulty Equipment โ€” Malfunctioning hair dryers, curling irons, tanning beds, chairs, or wax warmers pose risks of electrical shock and burns.
 Be aware of potential equipment issues.

 Common Injuries And Infections Obtained In Beauty Salons

-• Chemical, laser, electrical, heat, and wax-related burn injuries
+• Chemical, laser, electrical, heat, and wax-related burn injuries.

-• Cuts from scissors, shears, and nail clippers
+• Cuts from scissors, shears, and nail clippers.

-• Staph or bacterial infections
+• Staph or bacterial infections.

 Things To Consider Before Scheduling Your Next Visit To The Hair Salon

-There are lots of reviews out there on Google and Yelp to help you find out whether the local beauty salon has a good track record.
-Do yourself a favor and read up on other people’s experiences – if the salon you have an interest in boasts a 4.9/ 5 ranking, you’re probably going to be safe.
-If they hold a 2.3/ 5, you might wish to look somewhere else.
+There are many reviews on Google and Yelp to help you find out whether the local beauty salon has a good track record.
+Do yourself a favor and read up on other peopleโ€™s experiences โ€” if the salon youโ€™re interested in boasts a 4.9/5 ranking, this suggests the salon has satisfied customers.
+If it holds a rating of 2.3/5 or lower, you may want to look elsewhere.

 Sometimes, a trip to the hair salon can develop into something of a treatment session.
-You’ll laugh, cry, and make brand-new memories with your stylist or manicurist.
-However, do yourself a favor and try to refrain from being too animated when rehashing the week’s occasions.
-Sharp turns of the head, shoulders, and hands can lead to honest mistakes – mistakes that, in some cases, prove dangerous.
+Youโ€™ll laugh, cry, and make brand-new memories with your stylist or manicurist.
+However, do yourself a favor and try to refrain from being too animated when rehashing the weekโ€™s events.
+Sharp turns of the head, shoulders, and hands can lead to honest mistakes โ€” mistakes that sometimes can be dangerous.

 No one is 100% perfect, and accidents do, in some cases, happen, especially in beauty salons.
-Still, that doesn’t offer you a reason to overlook the warning signs during your next see.
-By doing your part to guarantee your safety, you can better your chances of never suffering from a beauty salon-related injury.
+Still, that doesnโ€™t offer you a reason to overlook the warning signs during your next visit.
+By taking steps to keep yourself safe, you can increase your chances of avoiding a beauty salon-related injury.

 What To Do After A Beauty Salon Accident